tassiluca/scafi3-mp-api-thesis/presentation/presentation.md

 #### Cross-platform and polyglot serialization binding

 - Devices exchange (ID, Value Tree) pairs
-- When exchanging data, values are inserted into the Value Tree encoded using a specific serialization format (e.g., JSON, binary, ...)
+- When exchanging data, values are inserted into the Value Tree encoded using a specific serialization format
   - This is possible since, in the context of an `exchange`, the type information of the value is known
 - When receiving data, the Value Tree is decoded but values remain encoded in their serialized format
 - Only when the corresponding exchange in the aggregate program is evaluated the value is decoded